danieto98/SofAR_Project/README.md

 We have used the following hardware components:
 * Husqvarna 430x automower with a Raspberry Pi installed as explained in section 7.3 [here](https://github.com/HusqvarnaResearch/hrp/blob/master/Startup%20Guide%20HRP.pdf)
 * LG Smart Watch
-* Xbox 360 Kinect attached to the top of the automower
+* Microsoft Kinect for Xbox 360 attached to the top of the automower
 * Microphone
 * Wi-Fi router
 * PC running ROS Kinetic or Melodic on a Linux distribution